ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/CellularInterface.md

     },
 ```

 Use standard pin names.
 A standard naming convention for pin names is required for standard modem pins in your target's **_'targets/TARGET_FAMILY/YOUR_TARGET/PinNames.h'_**.
-The example below shows the full UART capable modem.
+The example below shows the full UART-capable modem.
 If any of these pins is not connected physically, mark it **_'NC'_**.
 Also indicate pin polarity.

 ```C
 typedef enum {